-The Mathematics Program under the Department of Mathematics, Physics and Science/Mathematics Education (SMED) attempts to meet the needs of the various segments of the university and community.
+The Mathematics Program under the Department of Mathematics and Physics attempts to meet the needs of the various segments of the university and community.
 More specifically, our program seeks to:

 - Build the general level of competence in mathematics necessary for successful living of the well educated citizen;